Modern Greek — beginners | Stage 2 | Planning to Teach | Subject Operational Information | 2021

 - Section 2: Conversation (approximately 5 minutes) (10 marks).

-The complete timetable for oral examinations will be provided to schools in the week beginning Monday 9 September.
+The complete timetable for oral examinations will be provided to schools in early September.
 The date of the oral examination will be available on the Modern Greek (beginners) online calendar.

 Students undertake one written examination, which has three sections: